Greenway Repairs & Closures

 Stream restoration along the North Carolina Museum of Art’s Blue Loop Trail

 The North Carolina Museum of Art is completing a stream restoration project designed to correct issues related to a tributary that flows into House Creek on the Museum’s campus.
-The design phase of this project has been completed and construction is anticipated to begin on September 13th, lasting until October 13th, 2017.
-The trail will remain open but the contractors will occasionally need to cross the greenway and will utilize signage and flaggers to direct traffic.
+The design phase of this project has been completed and construction began Sept.
+13 and was completed on Oct.
+13. The trail will remain open but the contractors will occasionally need to cross the greenway and will utilize signage and flaggers to direct traffic.

 Centennial Bikeway Connector Trail Closure

 Construction of the Holy Name of Jesus Cathedral has required the permanent closing of the Centennial Bikeway Connector Trail between Western Boulevard and Centennial Parkway.
 This map shows the location of the closed section of the trail.
 While this closure is permanent, the Pullen Road extension project will replace the trail connection between Western Boulevard and Centennial Parkway with a parallel, multi-use path.
-Estimated completion of the Pullen Road extension is the Fall of 2017.
+Estimated completion of the Pullen Road extension is to be determined.

 For questions about the Pullen Road extension project, please contact the following: